 Richard Nixon was a president with humble origins.
 He was born in 1913 in a bungalow that his father had built in Whittier, California.
 Growing up, he had three siblings, and tuberculosis had tragically killed him.
 Due to the poor conditions offered by his modest parents, Richard knew that he had to rely on education and his doings to get by later on.

 Unfortunately, his parents couldn’t provide him with the right mindset and education.
 So Richard took responsibility for his formal training and studied law.
 He also performed in plays and played the violin.
 All these activities while keeping a thought in the back of his head – what if he could enter politics one day?

 However, to do so, he must serve the army first, as America was going through World War II.
 So he decided to say goodbye to his wife Pat, begin his naval officer training and leave for the South Pacific.

-Richard Nixon: The Life explores how these circumstances and the course of his life shaped the strong man he ended up becoming.
+Richard Nixon: The Life by John A. Farrell explores how these circumstances and the course of his life shaped the strong man he ended up becoming.
 President Nixon faced many challenges to become who he was, which served as lessons for all who wanted to learn more about his life and get inspired.

 Here are my three favorite lessons from the book:

 - Constantly pushing forward will eventually give you the right opportunities despite your origins.

 - Power and political responsibilities can turn one’s life principles around and interfere with personal life.

 - Nixon’s paranoia made him do unacceptable things as a president, which eventually terminated his mandate.